 Clean – Frequently

 This might be the tip that helps more than any other DIY job.
 It’s amazing how simply cleaning your home often can clear out the bad airborne particles that plummet your IAQ.
 Just take some time to vacuum – especially the vent registers – and dust around your home, and you’ll notice a drastic change in no time.

 Don’t forget to keep doing this, though.
 While you might be satisfied with how clean everything is after the first cleaning job, don’t let that prevent you from keeping a tight cleaning schedule.
 It’s important to do this often!

 Open Windows – If Even for a Bit

 If you can manage to do so, then yes!
 Although the air will be cold outside, cracking your windows for even a few minutes can make a huge difference.
 That fresh air floods your home, and it overtakes the contaminated air that has lowered your IAQ.

 Schedule Professional Service

 Sometimes the factors in your home that lead to less-than-ideal IAQ are a result of systems that need a serious cleaning.
-And when those areas are in hard-to-reach places or areas you can’t make sense of, it’s best to call an expert like the ones at Acree Plumbing & Air.
+And when those areas are in hard-to-reach places or areas you can’t make sense of, it’s best to call an expert like the ones at Acree Plumbing, Air & Electric.